 Renovation Alliance works to eliminate substandard housing and preserve affordable homeownership by engaging volunteers and community partners to provide free critical home repairs for area homeowners in need.
 Throughout the year, we bring together more than 1,400 skilled and non-professional volunteers on project worksites across the Roanoke Valley to rebuild homes.
-In 2016, we repaired the homes of 123 low-income homeowners and in 2017 we are on track to complete over 130!
-And one of those on our Community Renovation Day in April will be our 1000th Project!!!
+In 2017, we repaired the homes of 128 low-income homeowners and in 2018 we are on track to complete over 130!
+After 19 years we are still going strong and have so many more families to help this Spring!

 About our program: